 SMC partners with the federal and state government to provide multiple grant programs to students who demonstrate financial need or who meet other eligibility criteria.
-Eligibility for all federal need-based grant programs is determined through the completion of the Free Application for Federal Student Aid (FAFSA).
+Eligibility for all federal need-based grant programs is determined through the Free Application for Federal Student Aid (FAFSA).
 Most state grant programs are also need-based and may require the completion of a FAFSA.

 Below is a list of the most common types of programs for which SMC students may be eligible.
 Please review each program’s information to determine if you may be eligible and any additional steps that may be required.

 Awarded to students based on financial need as determined by the FAFSA.

 Supplemental Educational Opportunity Grant (SEOG)

 Awarded to students who have the greatest financial need.

 More information about federal grants can be found here.

 Students graduating in 2023 or after who demonstrate financial need are eligible for up to $2,750 per year.
 Click here for more information on the Michigan Achievement Scholarship.

 This State of Michigan program awards free community college tuition to individuals 25 years or older who meet specific requirements.
 Click here to view all criteria and to learn more about Michigan Reconnect.